spkcspider/spkcspider/README.md

 Better use postgresql or sqlite.

+Note: there are some migration breaks.
+Especially to unbreak mysql.
+Should not happen after tests are integrated

 # API

 ## authentication/privileges

 * request.is_priv_requester: is private/privileged access.
 Fullfilled if:
   * is privileged: user, staff, admin
   * non public
   * protections were fullfilled?
 Maybe later, needs design
 * request.is_owner: requesting user owns the components
-* request.protections: True: enough protections were fullfilled, list: protections which failed, False: no access
+* request.protections: True: enough protections were fullfilled, list: protections which failed, False: no access, no matter what

 ## Special Scopes

 * add: create usercomponent/Cpntent, with AssignedContent form
 * add_raw: create usercomponent/Content, without AssignedContent form
 * update: update Content